ZielMartin/Cg-Anw/libs/glm-0.9.7.2/readme.md

 - Fixed GLM_GTX_matrix_interpolation
 - Fixed isnan and isinf on Android with Clang
 - Autodetected C++ version using __cplusplus value
-- Fixed mix for bool and bvec* third parameter
+- Fixed mix for bool and bvec* normalIndex parameter

 --------------------------------------------------------------------------------
 #### GLM 0.9.4.2 - 2013-02-14